Matched Bargain

 Auction, quote-driven, order-driven, and matched-bargain market systems used in securities trading.

-A transaction in which a sale of a particular quantity of stock is matched with a purchase of the same quantity of the same stock, carried out electronically on the London Stock Exchange.
+A matched bargain involves a transaction where the sale of a specified quantity of stock is directly matched with a purchase of an equal quantity of the same stock.

 Outcry Market refers to a type of market in which prices are set by continuous verbal negotiation among participants, typically found on the trading floors of commodity exchanges.